Jamillll/VocabularyCracker/README.md

 - Bulk adding words to the dictionary by allowing the app to read from user inputted text files
 - Allow users to be able to also view their daily stats which, after enough time, could show how speech patterns change
 - Allow users to make vocabulary goals, an example being using less swear words or using more long words

+## Issues to fix
+- The first entry in the dictionary view (just the word 'a') has a question mark before it and seems corrupted in some way.

 ## Notes
 Thanks to @dwyl for creating the word list I am using, you can find their github page here https://github.com/dwyl/english-words